lcdadvance/lightweight-log-linear-learning-with-neighborhood-search/README.md

 # lightweight log-linear learning with neighborhood search
-Using multi-satellite cooperative mission planning as a case study.
+Using multi-satellite cooperative task allocation as a case study.